 The asset servicer that can demonstrate AI Control to its clients is positioned differently than the asset servicer that can only assure them.
 Sophisticated institutional clients are beginning to ask.
 The first asset servicers to answer with verifiable governance — not contractual promises — are setting the standard the rest of the industry will follow.

-HOW THE 5×5 CONTROL MATRIX APPLIES TO ASSET SERVICING.
+HOW THE 5×5 AI CONTROL MATRIX APPLIES TO ASSET SERVICING

 The AI Control Assessment for Asset Servicing measures the institution's verified ability to own, govern, and audit the AI systems that perform custody, fund administration, transfer agency, and securities services functions across multiple jurisdictions and client mandates simultaneously.